Rom the Space Knight: Powers and abilities

 Rom's primary weapon, which is designed to banish Dire Wraiths to Limbo by opening a dimensional portal, but the process leaves considerable waste material (ash, etc.) that makes it appear to an uninformed observer that the weapon kills its target.
 This handheld weapon could fire energy beams that could be deadly at a high setting.
 It could also neutralize various forms of energy.
 The device was designed so that only Rom would be able to discharge it.
 The Dire Wraiths unsuccessfully explored the possibility of examining the weapon to find some means of returning its victims to the normal dimension.
 The mutant Wolverine once tried to use the weapon and received a numbing blast of energy feedback.
 Rom's Neutralizer would inspire a similar creation by the mutant Forge when the US government tasked him with constructing a weapon against the Wraith horde.
 Forge's neutralizer, for a time, cost Storm her mutant abilities.
 The IDW incarnation is designed to destroy Wraith bio-matter, with a low level blast being capable of curing those who have only been recently infected.
-It originally looked similar to its toy counterpart, before interfacing with the Ore-12 in ROM's armour changed it into a sleeker, gun-like device.
+It originally looked similar to its toy counterpart, before merging with the Ore-12 in ROM's armour changed it into a sleeker, gun-like device.